-Sally is a socially engaged artist and creative producer.
+Sally is a socially engaged artist, designer and creative producer.

 Her participatory approach encourages the exploration of multi disciplinary art forms to encourage self-expression and creative experimentation.
 Process led artistic collaboration is at the heart of her practice.